Haantjes Algebras of Classical Integrable Systems: Introduction

-At the same time, the theory of $\omega \mathcal{H}$ manifolds is motivated by the crucial problem of the construction of coordinate systems allowing the additive separation of the associated Hamilton-Jacobi (HJ) equation (the separation variables).
-This is, perhaps, the most important problem in the theory of classical integrable systems, to which many important contributions have been made.
+At the same time, the theory of $\omega \mathscr{H}$ manifolds is motivated by the crucial problem of the construction of coordinate systems allowing the additive separation of the associated Hamilton-Jacobi (HJ) equation (the separation variables).
+This is one of the most important problems in the theory of classical integrable systems, which historically has motivated a large amount of research work and inspired the formulation of several fundamental geometric developments.

-In 1904, Levi-Civita proposed in \cite{L} a test for verifying whether a given Hamiltonian is separable in an assigned coordinate system.
-Another important result, due to Benenti \cite{Ben80}, states that a family of Hamiltonian functions $\{H_i\}_{1\le i\le n}$ is separable in a set of canonical coordinates $(\boldsymbol{q},\boldsymbol{p})$ if and only if they are in {\rm separable involution}, i.e. if and only if they satisfy the relations

-where no summation over $k$ is understood.
-However, such a theorem as well as the Levi--Civita test are not constructive, since they do not help to find a complete integral of the Hamilton--Jacobi equation.
-By contrast, a constructive definition of separation of variables (SoV) was given by Sklyanin \cite{Skl} within the framework of Lax systems.
-In this setting, the Hamiltonian functions $\{H_i\}_{1\le i\le n}$ are separable in a set of canonical coordinates $(\boldsymbol{q},\boldsymbol{p})$ if there exist $n$ equations, called separation relations, of the form